orxngc/takina/README.md

 - better permissions system .. perhaps limit commands to the use app commands permission
 - make every module where takina performs an action include the command executor in its reason
 - levelling module
-- fix snipe with images
 - show the pr URL without hyperlink when it contains a URL in the name
-- fix ubdict no results command
 - make PR embeds not edit the message if there is nothing to edit on refresh
 - make every command have it's own error embed responses, instead of using the global error handling